joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 {: faq}
 {: support}

 You are responsible for the health monitoring and resource allocation of the blockchain nodes in your Kubernetes cluster.
-While requests against the nodes are being actively processed, you should be monitoring for spikes in resource consumption to avoid problems.  <blockchain-sw-213>You can configure a monitoring tool, such as [Sysdig](https://sysdig.com/platform/){: external} with alert notifications for the nodes in your cluster.</blockchain-sw-213>
+While requests against the nodes are being actively processed, you should be monitoring for spikes in resource consumption to avoid problems.
+You can configure a monitoring tool, such as [Sysdig](https://sysdig.com/platform/){: external} with alert notifications for the nodes in your cluster.

 You should be aware that JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
 Therefore, when you are allocating resources to your peer node, it is important to allocate sufficient resources and monitor the peer containers to ensure adequate resources are available to the peer when smart contracts are instantiated on a channel and during transaction processing.
 {: tip}